yzhong52/yzhong52.github.io/_posts/2022-02-26-rate-limit.md

 To address that, we can use the Sliding Logs algorithm.
 Instead of keeping track of the counter, we keep track of a list of timestamps of the requests.

-Here is a same example of 5 requests per 5 seconds.
-Here is the same example of 5 requests per 5 seconds with Sliding Logs.
-At time 5, the logs counter reduced from 5 to 3 because the first 2 requests expired.
+Here is the same example of 5 requests per 5 seconds again.
+At time 5, the logs counter reduced from 5 to 3 because the first 2 requests have expired.

 ![](/assets/images/rate_limit/SlidingLogScene.gif)